JamJarchitect/WindowsVirtualDesktop/scriptrepository/README.md

 # Script Repository

-Automation is at the key of every businesses objective.
-The less human interaction with an environment, the better.
-However not every environment requires the same set up, which is where modular scripts can have an impact.
+Deploying this creates a script repository in a Windows Virtual Desktop environment with optional Azure Private Link.

 # Purpose

-The purpose of this is to have one central location where scripts can reside
+The purpose of this is to have one central location where scripts can reside for automation on Windows Virtual Desktop Session Hosts.